posted by Dyske

 For some reason, cheap rice seems to burst during cooking like what happens to hot dogs if you don’t slit the skin.
 Also cheap rice has dull surface; no shine.
 I’ve never tried this, but if you mix low and high quality rice 50/50, I would imagine that the difference would be quite obvious.
 I guess it’s a genetic difference.

-One Response to “Japanese Rice — My Choice”
+2 Responses to “Japanese Rice — My Choice”

 Leave a Reply

 We (i.e. the creators of AllLookSame.com) developed a series of iPhone apps for preschool kids.
 (My wife developed the characters and I did the coding.)
 Our own 4-year old daughter has been enjoying them.
 They are now available on Apple's App Store.
 You can search for "bitskis" on your iPhone, or visit the official website at bitskis.com.